Hisaichi Terauchi: War crimes

-Terauchi was given command of Southern Expeditionary Army, responsible for the opening Japanese offensive of the Pacific War.
+Count Terauchi was given command of Southern Expeditionary Army, responsible for the opening Japanese offensive of the Pacific War.
 He was critical of Masaharu Homma for being too "soft" on Filipinos and of Hitoshi Imamura for being too lenient to the Indonesian independence movement.
 Terauchi's attitude likely played a role in Homma's subsequent relief and retirement.

 Terauchi thought the army should stay out of politics, by which he probably meant that the politicians should keep their hands off the army.
-In other respects he was a typically ruthless Japanese Army officer.
+In other respects, he was a typically ruthless Imperial Japanese Army officer.
 Neither the Americans nor his own peers thought much of him, but his staff were impressed by the fact that such a wealthy man chose to live so frugally.
 Yamashita felt otherwise, writing in his diary that "... that damn Terauchi lives in luxury in Saigon, sleeps in a comfortable bed, eats good food and plays shogi".
 Yamashita added that: If there are two ways of doing something, trust Southern Army to pick the wrong one.

 When told that Terauchi was in too poor health to attend the surrender ceremony at Singapore, Mountbatten sent his own doctor to examine Terauchi.
 The doctor confirmed his fragile health, and Mountbatten had him transferred to a bungalow in Malaya in March 1946.
 On 11 June 1946, Terauchi became angered by a report of a Kempeitai lieutenant colonel who had threatened to disclose Japanese war crimes to the Allies, and he suffered a second massive stroke and died early the next morning.
 As a consequence, he never stood trial for war crimes, such as his responsibility for mistreatment of laborers on the Burma-Siam Railroad and his order that all Allied prisoners of war in his command area were to be massacred if Japan was invaded.